 The registrar is not considered by the French courts as a service provider.
-Therefore, it does not benefit from the exemption of liability provided by the French law implementing Directive 2000/31/EC on Electronic Commerce (Law No. 2004-575 of 21 June 2004).
-It has been ruled that a registrar has a mere technical role and is not liable on the basis of trademark infringement, because it does not make any use of the opposed trademark in the course of trade (Paris Court of Appeal, pôle 5, 2e ch., 19 October 2012, No. 09/20514, SA Air France, SCA Compagnie Générale des Établissements Michelin, SA Compagnie Gervais Danone, SA
+Therefore it does not benefit from the exemption of liability provided by the French law implementing Directive 2000/31/EC on Electronic Commerce (Law No. 2004-575 of 21 June 2004).
+It has been ruled that a registrar has a mere technical role and is not liable on the basis of trademark infringement, because it does not make any use of the disputed trademark in the course of trade (Paris Court of Appeal, pôle 5, 2e ch, 19 October 2012, No. 09/20514, SA Air France, SCA Compagnie Générale des Établissements Michelin, SA Compagnie Gervais Danone, SA France Télévisions, SNC Lancôme Parfums et Beauté & Cie, SA L'Oréal, SAS Renault, SA Voyageurs du Monde v AFNIC, SA EuroDNS).